emacsmirror/loopy/README.md

 For example,
 - To iterate through a [sequence][sequence-docs], use `(seq elem [1 2 3])`
   (for efficiency, there are also more specific commands, like `list`).
-- To collect values into a list, use `(collect my-collection collected-elem)`.
+- To collect values into a list, use `(collect my-collection collected-value)`.
 - To just bind a variable to the result of a Lisp expression, use `(expr my-var (my-func))`